Antisemitism in the United States: During the Gaza War

 In January 2024, the Anti-Defamation League (ADL) published a press release citing over 3,000 antisemitic incidents in the US and claiming a 360% increase in antisemitic incidents in the US in the period after the October 7 attacks.
 The ADL's CEO, Jonathan Greenblatt, who has stated that anti-Zionism is antisemitism, claimed that "the American Jewish community is facing a threat level that’s now unprecedented in modern history."
 The ADL's assessment of the increase in antisemitic incidents has been criticized for conflating criticism of Israel with antisemitism.
 The Nation reported that "many of the cited 'incidents' were actions directed against Israel to protest the conduct of its war in Gaza—incidents the ADL would later admit made up nearly half of the total."
 These incidents included protests by groups such as Students for Justice in Palestine.
 According to The Forward, two out of three of the incidents cited by the ADL were tied to Israel, and that "overall, a large share of the incidents appear to be expressions of hostility toward Israel, rather than the traditional forms of antisemitism that the organization [ADL] had focused on in previous years."
 Supporters of Israel have criticized statements about Israel's genocide of the Palestinians in Gaza and described them as a kind of "blood libel".

-The distinction between antisemitism —hostility, prejudice, or discrimination against Jews — and anti-Zionism—opposition to Zionism— has been a matter of debate in the US.
+The distinction between antisemitism—hostility, prejudice, or discrimination against Jews—and anti-Zionism—opposition to Zionism—has been a matter of debate in the US.
 Pro-Israel organizations such as the Anti-Defamation League, Canary Mission, and Betar have blurred the distinction and have characterized protests against the war and genocide as antisemitic.
 Critics of these characterizations—including scholars, journalists, and activists—have described them as exploiting the accusation of antisemitism to silence criticism of Israel.
-During the Gaza war, various institutions have adopted definitions of antisemitism, such as the IHRA definition, that critics say conflate anti-Zionism or criticism of Israel with antisemitism.
+During the Gaza war, various institutions have adopted definitions of antisemitism, such as the International Holocaust Remembrance Alliance (IHRA) definition, that critics say conflate anti-Zionism or criticism of Israel with antisemitism.

-2023

 According to The Jerusalem Post, antisemitic hate crimes accounted for almost half of the total hate crimes committed in New York State in 2023.

 According to a report published by Florida Attorney-General Ashley Moody, the number of antisemitic crimes in Florida increased by 94% in 2023 compared to 2022.
 These crimes occurred on campuses, in places of worship, and in other areas.
-Moody also called to action: "To protect Jewish Americans, we took action – calling for a zero-tolerance policy for hate crimes and urging Florida college and university police chiefs to protect Jewish students and other religious groups".
+Moody also called to action: "To protect Jewish Americans, we took action—calling for a zero-tolerance policy for hate crimes and urging Florida college and university police chiefs to protect Jewish students and other religious groups."

 According to the Massachusetts Executive Office of Public Safety and Security's Hate Crimes in Massachusetts 2023 report, the number of antisemitic crimes in Florida increased by 70% in 2023 compared to 2022.